Rafaël Dias: Sochaux

 Upon his arrival to the club, Dias was inserted into the club's youth academy.
 He quickly rose through the ranks of the academy and established himself as one of the club's top prospects in his age group alongside fellow midfielder Serdar Gürler, striker Cédric Bakambu, and goalkeeper Pierrick Cros.
 In the 2008–09 season, Dias began appearing with the club's reserve team in the Championnat de France amateur.
 He made his amateur debut on 29 November 2008 in a league match against Colmar appearing as a substitute.
 Dias finished the campaign with eight appearances; seven of them as a substitute.

 During the 2009–10 season, Dias continued to developed with the club's reserve team in the fourth division.
 He appeared in 15 matches scoring six goals.
 Also during the season, Dias was a part of the Sochaux under-19 team that reached the final of the Coupe Gambardella, the country's prestigious youth cup competition.
 In the lead up to the final, he scored doubles against Toulouse and Nantes in the quarter-finals and semi-finals, respectively.
 In the final match against Metz at the Stade de France, Sochaux were defeated 4–3 on penalties.
 Dias converted his penalty, however, early failed attempts by Gürler and Clément Giraud dashed the team's hopes.
 It was later reported by the media that scouts of English club Tottenham Hotspur attended the game to watch Dias.

 Midway through the 2009–10 Ligue 1 season, Dias, alongside Gürler, began integrating with the first team after manager Francis Gillot announced his desire to give the club's youth talent an opportunity.
 On 7 April 2010, he made his professional debut in a league match against Marseille.
 Dias appeared as a substitute in the match and played 16 minutes in a 3–0 defeat.
 Two weeks later, he made another league appearance, again as a substitute in another 3–0 defeat, this time against Boulogne.

 Following the season, Dias spent the summer training with Portuguese Liga club Benfica.
 Benfica wanted the player to remain at the club, however, due to being under contract with Sochaux, he returned to France for pre-season training.
 On 2 September 2010, Dias signed his first professional contract agreeing to a three-year deal with Sochaux until June 2013.
 He was officially promoted to the senior team and assigned the number 28 shirt.
 Dias, however, still remains a fixture on the club's reserve team in the CFA having scored four goals in 10 appearances.
 His first professional appearance of the season came on 16 October in a 2–0 defeat to Montpellier.

+With his contract due to expire, Dias signed a new three-year contract with Sochaux on 30 June 2013.

 In January 2014, Dias was loaned out in Ligue 2 to AC Arles-Avignon, to gain more playing time.